 It can also help to prevent damage to materials, particularly your cooking grates.

-Many people use wire grill brushes to clean away soot and food debris, but there are other options.
+Many use wire grill brushes to clean away soot and food debris, but other options exist.

 If you’ve asked the question, what can I use instead of a wire grill brush, we have the perfect solutions for you to try.

 Why Is It Best to Avoid Wire Grill Brushes?

 Wire grill brushes are highly effective at cleaning, but they also potentially damage coated steel and cast iron surfaces.

 The abrasive nature in which they clean can have the downside of removing protective finishes, leaving scratches and the potential for rust.

 There’s also a smaller but genuinely concerning risk of small fragments of damaged wire making their way into food.

 All you need is a small piece of bristle to snap off a brush, embed it in the grilling surface, and end up in your food, and you could potentially be facing a painful medical emergency.